jmanuel1/useful-scripts/README.md

 ### Prerequisites

 Windows scripts in `src/windows` will run on Windows.
-Linux scripts may be added later.
+Linux scripts are in `src/linux`.

 Scripts for working with git are under `src/git`.